telhawk-systems/telhawk-proxy/DEPLOYMENT.md

 ### Built-in Test Mode

-GoTrack includes a test mode that automatically generates sample events for testing your sink configurations:
+TelHawk Proxy includes a test mode that automatically generates sample events for testing your sink configurations:

 ```bash
 # Quick local test (log only)